methodistsmab/LINEMAP-data-preprocessing/README.md

 # LINEMAP:
 ### A Temporal Dynamics Framework for Single-Cell Lineage Reconstruction: Integrating Molecular Barcoding and Advanced Machine Learning

+### Introduction:

+This pipeline provides an end-to-end workflow for processing CRISPR-based lineage tracing sequencing data generated from the A21B25 PyMT-Cas9 tracing cell line, with the goal of reconstructing mutation evolution networks for two homing guide RNA (hgRNA) barcodes.
+Starting from raw paired-end FASTQ files, the pipeline performs sequential read filtering and quality control, followed by amplicon-aware alignment and mutation calling using amplican.
+Identified mutations are then annotated at the barcode level and aggregated to infer cell-level barcode identities, enabling robust tracking of hgRNA mutation states across individual cells.
+Based on these cell-resolved mutation profiles, the pipeline constructs directed mutation evolution networks that model irreversible and accumulative mutation dynamics of the two homing guide barcodes.
+This workflow is specifically designed to support downstream probabilistic modeling of mutation transitions and time-scaled lineage reconstruction, serving as the data preprocessing backbone for the LINEMAP framework.

 ### 1. Required R packages:

 ```